 - Make sure you go to your baby’s routine check-ups.

 - Cold hands and feet

 - Blue lips and blue skin

 When parents are told that their child has a congenital heart defect, they are confused and scared.
-However, there has been leaps and strides in the care of children with congenital heart defects.
-DO you know of someone with a congenital heart defect?
+However, there have been leaps and strides in the care of children with congenital heart defects.
+Do you know of someone with a congenital heart defect?
 Join this discussion by commenting below!